tiiuae/ghaf/docs/src/technologies/nvidia_agx_pt_gpio.md

     -net nic
 ```

+These parameters will start the VM with console at stdio and the Qemu monitor at pty.
+Info on pty teminal is printed to stdio before console uses the io.
+If needed use `picocom` at the allocated port to control Qemu monitor.

 ## Testing the passtrough

-During testing a process in the Guest VM will use GPIO ports. `gpioset` and `gpiomon` are suitable programs to use.
+During testing of the Guest VM use of GPIO ports. `gpioset` and `gpiomon` are suitable programs to use.
+Note, that at the moment input pins have only partial functionality.
+If input pins are tested another method must be used to generate the input, using the UARTA pins is a possibility.

 GPIO port functionality can be verified from the 40-pin header using a logic analysator connected to the 40-head port.
-(See Appendix C)
+(See Appendix B)

-If input pins are tested another method must be used to generate the input, using the UARTA pins is a possibility.

-## Appendixes
+# Appendixes

 ### Appendix A.1

-Line is the offset from each gpiochoip's base address.
-Direciton and comment declare defalult use.
+'gpio Line' is the offset count from each gpiochip's base address.
+Direction and comment declare default use.

-####gpiochip0 / tegra234-gpio - 164 lines
+#### gpiochip0 / tegra234-gpio - 164 lines

 | gpio line | pin | default direction | comment |
 | ---------|-------|--------|----------------------------------------------------|